ronoaldo/openemm/README.md

 ## Running the development server

-To make testing and running a local copy of OpenEMM easier, we have setup H2 database support.
-This support is still experimental, and is integrated withing the maven build process.
-To run the local server you can run the script under ''openemm/src/main/scripts/devserver''.
-Hit CTRL+C to stop the server.
+To make testing and running a local copy of OpenEMM easier, we have setup some development server support.
+In order to run the server from your maven project, follow those steps:

+1. Setup a database locally.
+2. Configure openemm/etc/dev.propertes.
+See openemm/etc/dev.properties.sample
+   as a starting point.
+3. Run the script openemm/src/main/scripts/devserver to launch the local server.
+Alternatively, you can run it by calling mvn pre-integration-test

+To stop the server hit CTRL+C from the shell.

 Note: currently only the OpenEMM front-end server is launched from this script.